tymyrddin/purple/source/docs/incident-response/choreography.md

 3. Live injections: practise under pressure (1–4 hours)
    *  Controlled, safe disruptions are injected into real workflows: simulated alerts, fake press enquiries, a “compromised” account, or a broken vendor API.
-   *  Teams must act in real time, using their normal tools and channels.
+   *  Teams act in real time, using their normal tools and channels.
 Observers record timings, handoffs, and friction points.
    *  Optionally run a parallel red team to escalate pressure and realism.

 4. Comms rehearsal: internal and external (30–60 minutes)